irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 ### Instructional Guidance

 **Conduct of Lesson** | **NOTE:** Before presenting this lesson, instructors must thoroughly prepare by studying this lesson and identifying reference material.
-- Review the AI content detection techniques and examples.
+- Review the Synthetic Content detection techniques and examples.
 Familiarize yourself with the verification tools and scenarios provided.
 - Set up computer and projection equipment.
 Ensure all required materials and equipment are available and functional.
 - Print handouts and visual aids for distribution to students.